chaizwj/yolov8-tricks/README.md

-parm-totoriko
-Glad to meet you!
+It was nice meeting you!